decentraland/adr/content/ADR-1-adr-process.md

 ## Picking an ADR number

-The pull request number that adds the file to the [decentraland/adr](https://github.com/decentraland/adr) **MUST** be used as the final ADR number.
+The initial issue number or the pull request number that adds the file to the [decentraland/adr](https://github.com/decentraland/adr) **MUST** be used as the final ADR number.
+This will ensure not having number conflicts in "wip" pull requests.

 ## ADR Formats and Templates